top of page

 2. Hotspot Failure

-Improper encapsulant formulation or foreign contamination, such as excessive flux introduced during module manufacturing.
-These defects cause localized heating within the cell which results in “hotspots” & finally performance loss and long‑term reliability concerns.
+Improper encapsulant formulation or foreign contamination, such as excessive flux introduced during module manufacturing, can cause localized heating within the cell.
+This results in “hotspots,” leading to performance loss and long-term reliability concerns.

-Incorrect selection of encapsulant grade or compromised formulation can leave scope of moisture ingress or voids which can further lead to corrosion of electrical busbar, ribbon & interconnects.
-This weakens electrical pathways, increases resistance & causes overall reduction in power output.
+Incorrect selection of encapsulant grade or a compromised formulation can allow moisture ingress or voids.
+This can lead to corrosion of electrical busbars, ribbons, and interconnects, weakening electrical pathways, increasing resistance, and causing an overall reduction in power output.

 Bubble formation and delamination are typically linked to incorrect laminator parameters or the use of an improper curative in the encapsulant film.
-These defects compromise adhesion, which can severely impact module reliability and performance.
+These defects compromise adhesion, severely impacting module reliability and performance.

 5. Snail Trail

-Snail trails are visible discoloration patterns that occur due to a poor moisture barrier in the Backsheet combined with contaminated encapsulant formulation.
-This phenomenon not only affects the aesthetics of the module but also signals underlying chemical or physical degradation that can impair long‑term reliability.
+Snail trails are visible discoloration patterns that occur due to a poor moisture barrier in the backsheet combined with a contaminated encapsulant formulation.
+This phenomenon not only affects the aesthetics of the module but also signals underlying chemical or physical degradation that can impair long-term reliability.

 Impact of Improper Encapsulant Handling and Processing on Operational Efficiency